- Home

 Chickpeas

 Studies continue to link sources of plant-based protein, like chickpeas, with health benefits.
-When it comes to winding down, chickpeas’ main draw are their vitamin B6 and amino acid tryptophan content.
+When it comes to winding down, chickpeas’ main draw is their vitamin B6 and amino acid tryptophan content.

-Vitamin B6 helps the body convert tryptophan into serotonin, then melatonin, which helps us relax and prepare for sleep.
-In fact, research suggests that consuming vitamin B6 from foods like chickpeas daily can encourage undisrupted sleep.
+Vitamin B6 helps the body convert tryptophan into serotonin, and then melatonin (the hormone responsible for regulating the body’s internal clock), which helps us relax and prepare for sleep.
+In fact, research suggests that consuming vitamin B6 from foods like chickpeas daily can encourage uninterrupted sleep.

-Chickpeas are very versatile and can be added to most dishes, like the chickpea fajitas and burgers in this list of delicious chickpea recipes from BBC Good Food.
+Chickpeas are very versatile and can be added to most dishes.
+For example, this list of delicious chickpea recipes from BBC Good Food contains everything from fajitas to burgers.

 Turkey

 Research has found that people tend to feel sleepy after eating turkey.
-Experts have put this down to turkey’s tryptophan content – an amino acid which stimulates the production of melatonin (the hormone responsible for regulating the body’s internal clock).
+Experts have put this down to turkey’s tryptophan content – an amino acid that stimulates the production of melatonin.

-Turkey’s protein content may also play a role in promoting tiredness, as there’s evidence that consuming moderate amounts of protein before bed may improve sleep quality – including waking up less in the night.
+Turkey’s protein content may also promote tiredness, as there’s evidence that consuming moderate amounts of protein before bed may improve sleep quality – including waking up less in the night.

 Dinner foods to avoid